LudoDon/advent-of-code-2024/README.md

 Part II: easy change, but it takes looooong to compute this part.

 A very good optimisation is to start at the end, recursively applying inverse operators: subtract,quotient,string-split.
 These operators decrease the running result, and short circuit: if running result is negative, stop.
 Also, if the quotient is not an integer, you stop that branch.

+### day 08

+Part I: gather all symbols (antennaTypes) in a dictionary, along with their coorinates.
+Use python `iterools.combinations` to get all distinct pairs, and easily calculate the coordinates on the line elements at distance 1.

+Part II: a simple while-loop to account for all distances on the grid.
+The only subtle change was to get the antennas themselves (start while-loop at 0 distance rather than 1).